DES-Lab/AALpy/README.md

 - [Interactive Examples](https://github.com/DES-Lab/AALpy/tree/master/notebooks)
 - [Examples.py](https://github.com/DES-Lab/AALpy/blob/master/Examples.py)

-[Examples.py](https://github.com/DES-Lab/AALpy/blob/master/Examples.py) contains examples covering almost the whole AALpy's functionality, and it is a great starting point/reference.
+[Examples.py](https://github.com/DES-Lab/AALpy/blob/master/Examples.py) contains examples covering almost the whole of AALpy's functionality, and it is a great starting point/reference.
 [Wiki](https://github.com/DES-Lab/AALpy/wiki) has a step-by-step guide to using AALpy and can help you understand AALpy and automata learning in general.

 <details>